dsosd/knights_of_academia_2020_hackathon/README.md

 - From the Server
     1. `CONNECTED`

-        This payload is sent once the server has recieved the `CONFIG` payload.
+        This payload is sent once the server has received the `CONFIG` payload.

         ```jsonc
             {